Last updated 24 February 2021

 Juvenile crocodiles floating around in their tank at Crocsaurus Cove

-Where to find crocs near Darwin
+Where to find crocs outside of Darwin

 There are many places not far from Darwin where you can experience crocs in the ‘wild.’
 But don’t forget crocs can come into the rivers and estuaries in Darwin.
 During my vacation, a juvenile croc (about one metre in length) swam up to Darwin’s Mindil Beach (it was captured on social media and shared for all to see.)
 Makes me wonder why tourists think it’s ok to swim at Mindil Beach (admittedly the ones I saw were in the shallow water, but still!)

-Adelaide River is about a 30-minute drive from Darwin CBD, where you can experience the Croc Whisper Pat on a Wallaroo Tour or if you have more time a few hours drive to either Kakadu or Nitmiluk National Park will take you to some beautiful regions where you’ll see crocs in their natural habitat.
+Adelaide River is about a 30-minute drive from Darwin CBD, where you can experience the Croc Whisper Pat on a Wallaroo Tour, or if you have more time a few hours drive to either Kakadu or Nitmiluk National Park will take you to some beautiful regions where you’ll see crocs in their natural habitat.

 If you can’t get out to see crocs in the wild, or are stopping over in Darwin en route to somewhere else and are time poor, Crocosaurus Cove offers the opportunity to see many, many, many crocs up very close – centimetres close if you want to climb into the ‘cage of death.’

-At $170* for 15 minutes, the Cage of Death isn’t in everyone’s budget.
+At $170* (2019 prices) for 15 minutes, the Cage of Death isn’t in everyone’s budget.
 (There is the option to buy photos, for an additional cost.)
 But having viewed many salties in their natural habitat, on the Outback Floatplane Adventure in Sweets Lagoon (closed down during COVID) on the Finniss River, and on the Yellow Water Billabong in Kakadu National Park, seeing them up close AND from all angles at the Cove only adds to the respect I have fo these ancient creatures.

 ALWAYS be sensible, heed the warnings, don’t swim in the water, or go wandering along embankments where crocs are likely to lurk.
 You don’t want to appear on the front page of the Northern Territory News for all the wrong reasons!